CDL-HongwooLee/HiCORE/README.md

 ## Multi-layer & multi-fragment binning - hicBinning.py

-Using the genomic structure files (‘chrom.sizes’ file and ‘genome digestion’ file), ```hicBinning.py``` generates multiple layers of multi-fragment bin-arrays files in ‘.bed’ formats.
-Then, the matrix file is assigned to each layer and further processed to format of ‘fragments’ and ‘interaction’ files, which are necessary for Fit-HiC2.
+Using the genomic structure files (‘chrom.sizes’ and ‘genome digestion’), ```hicBinning.py``` generates individual files for multiple binning layers in .bed format.
+The fragment matrix is assigned to a file for each binning layer.
+HiCORE generates ‘fragments’ and ‘interaction’ files, which are necessary for Fit-HiC2 analysis

 ### Usage